-Before we left the resort for the day, I explained to them what my goals were: too fly the drone, to eat seafood, and to swim when it got too hot.
-We collectively put together this itinerary, and they left full control of when to move on from each stop, and even when to return home as long as it was before sunset.
+Before we left the resort for the day, I explained to them what my goals were: too fly the drone, to eat inexpensive seafood, and to swim when it got too hot.
+We collectively put together the itinerary below.
+These two allowed me full control of when to move on from each stop on the tour, and they even allowed me to say when to return home, as long as it was before sunset.
 What service!

 First Stop: Bantingui Island and Sandbar